Veetivili/web-app-security/week-01/README.md

 **Title:** Cross Site Forgery - Review product feature is vulnerable.

 **Description:** Web Application has vulnerability in Review product feature.
 This vulnerability allows malicious website to send product reviews under other users name.
-In addition even though not exploited in this implementation, there is following vulnerabilities:
-    * csfr tokens are not hidden
-    * cookies are not set to expire after session
-    * double token validation is not implemented

 **Steps to produce:**